| | | | | | |

 Dill pickle juice: Dill pickle juice is juice taken right from your favorite pickles!

-Avocado mayonnaise: This mayo is made from avocado oil, unlike many common mayos crafted with other oils and offers a unique creamy texture and a healthier fat profile.
+Avocado mayonnaise: This mayo is made from avocado oil, unlike many common mayos crafted with other oils.
+It offers a unique creamy texture and a healthier fat profile.

 Dairy free sour cream: This is a plant-based option with a creamy texture and tangy taste, providing a delicious substitute for traditional sour cream.